 The employee’s company assumes all costs related to bereavement leave.

-Under Colombian employment law, employees are entitled to half a day of personal leave to vote in local and national elections.
+Under employment law in Colombia, employees are entitled to half a day of personal leave to vote in local and national elections.
 Upon returning to their place of work, the employee must show their voting card to the employer to demonstrate they voted, and failure to do so will result in the time missed being docked from their salary.

 Military service leave